oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 ![staking17](/img/docs/techdocs/oasys-hub/withdraw_select.png)

-### 5. - You can check how much the time left until the tokens will be withdrawable.
+### 5. If 10 days have passed, you can withdraw your tokens by pressing a withdraw button.

 If 10 days have passed, you can withdraw your tokens by pressing a withdraw button.

+You can check how much the time left until the tokens will be withdrawable.

 ![staking18](/img/docs/techdocs/oasys-hub/withdraw.png)